telekom/sysrepo-plugin-hardware/README.md

 ### Dependencies
 ```
+libyang
-libyang compiled with libyang-cpp
+libyang-cpp
+sysrepo
-sysrepo compiled with sysrepo-cpp
+sysrepo-cpp
 libsensors4-dev
 lm-sensors
 pthreads
+lshw
 ```

+The libyang and sysrepo dependencies should be compiled from their public repositories `libyang1` branches.

 ### Build